 “I am passionate about designing effective public policy to facilitate the transition to a sustainable energy future.”

 Junling Huang joined the Berkeley Energy and Climate Institute (BECI) at UC Berkeley as a Philomathia Research Fellow in September 2016.
 He architects and directs the BECI-China Public Policy Project which seeks to address China’s sustainable energy future challenges by bringing science and technology into the design of public policy.
-He also supports and advises the development of the Berkeley-Tsinghua Joint Research Center on Energy and Climate Change and is responsible for designing the strategic plan of the center’s research activities.
 His research interests include China’s energy and climate policy, China’s science and technology policy, and U.S.-China relations.
 Junling has engaged with policymakers in the U.S. and China.

 More about Junling Huang: